rmottola/Arctic-Fox/testing/mozbase/docs/mozinstall.rst

 ====================================================================

-mozinstall is a small python module with several convenience methods useful for installing and uninstalling a goanna-based application (e.g. Firefox) on the desktop.
+mozinstall is a small python module with several convenience methods useful for installing and uninstalling a gecko-based application (e.g. Firefox) on the desktop.

 Simple example